For U-M Students

 Governmental and Community Information

-The Child Development and Care subsidy is a State of Michigan program for income-eligible families who need assistance with child care costs.
+The Child Development and Care subsidy is a State of Michigan program for income-eligible families, and eligibility for free or low-cost child care is being expanded in late 2021.
+Families can apply online for CDC and other assistance.

 Family Support Program Scholarships at Child Care Network

 Child Care Network-Great Start to Quality Southeast Regional Center (a private non-profit agency, not a U-M program) has child care scholarships for families, including income-eligible U-M staff and undergraduate-student families, for a portion of tuition costs in a licensed, quality-rated center or home child care setting.
 Parents in degree programs beyond undergraduate, including fellowships, are not eligible for this scholarship assistance.
 Low-income working families have priority.

 Earned Income Tax Credit (EITC)